syncfusion-content/asp.net-core-docs/aspnet-core/Splitter/Nested-Splitter-Support.md

 			</h3>

-			Essential MVC Grid offers full featured a Grid control with extensive support for
+			Essential Asp.NET Core Grid offers full featured a Grid control with extensive support for

 			Grouping and the display of hierarchical data.